Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Proposed Approach

-where $\mathrm{c}_i^m=p^m(h_i^m)$ is the confidence of sample feature $h_i^m$ of modality $m$, estimated as its likelihood under under the modality-$m$ feature prior $p^m$.
-In this way, we amplify the update gradients of cross-modality noise experts responsible for low-confidence modality representations while reducing those for high-confidence ones.
-This encourages the model to focus on mining and applying stronger alignment rectification to low-confidence modalities with pronounced modality-specific noise, while applying weaker rectification to high-confidence ones with less modality-specific noise.
-Consequently, cross-modality noise is more effectively mitigated in the presence of modality-specific noise, promoting the joint removal of both noise types.
+where $c_i^m=p^m(h_i^m)$ is estimated as the likelihood of $h_i^m$ under under the modality-$m$ feature prior $p^m$.
+In this way, the update gradients of cross-modality noise experts are amplified for low-confidence modality and reduced for high-confidence ones.
+This encourages the model to focus on mining and applying stronger alignment rectification to lower-confidence modalities with more pronounced modality-specific noise.
+Consequently, the model achieves more reliable cross-modality noise mitigation under modality-specific noise, enhancing the joint removal of both noise types.